How To Upgrade to GA4 with Google Tag Manager

 10. Publish GA4 Pageview Tag in GTM:

 You can now publish the tag in GTM and begin collecting data from users.
-Ensure you give it an appropriate version name and description as this helps GTM users quickly identify the changes made for an individual version.
+Ensure you give it an appropriate version name and description as this also helps GTM users quickly identify the changes made for an individual version.

 11. Exclude Internal Traffic: